medullan/starter-stacks/mongodb/ReadMe.md

-Java Vagrant Box
+MongoDB Vagrant Box
 =======================

-This vagrant box is provisioned by ansible with the java environment
+This vagrant box is provisioned by docker with the MongoDB environment

 ----------